Anima-OS-Stash/api-hack/readme.md

 Thinkful FEWD API Hack
 ==========

 This is a project for [Thinkful](http://www.thinkful.com).
-It will allow a user to see local images being sent to [Instagram](http://www.instagram.com) in real-time, displayed using [Google Maps](http://maps.google.com).
+It allows a user to search for GitHub users by location and language.
+It provides usual information about GitHub users on result.